 • A missed dose of Mounjaro can be taken on the regular scheduled day if 4 days have passed.

-• Always consult a physician before starting Mounjaro (trizepatide).
+• Always consult a physician before starting Mounjaro (tirzepatide).